microsoft/jacdac/services/rolemanager.md

 # Role Manager

+Assign roles to services on the Jacdac bus.

     identifier: 0x1e4b7e66
     tags: infrastructure

-Assign roles to services on the Jacdac bus.
+## Role allocation

 Internally, the role manager stores a mapping from role name to `(device_id, service_idx)`.
 Users refer to services by using role names (eg., they instantiate an accelerometer client with a given role name).